 The Nineteenth and Twentieth Centuries saw the invention of countless devices that changed the way human life had been conducted for thousands of years.
 Less than 200 years ago, the speed with information could be moved had not changed since the domestication of the horse over 5000 years ago.
-Since then information transfer had been limited to the speed at which a horse could go.
+Since then information transfer had been limited to the speed at which a horse could run or a ship could sail.
 In 1844, the invention of the telegraph made it possible for information to be transmitted over long distances at the speed of light.

 By the mid-1900s, telephone, radio, and television had brought the Information Age to life.
 Before the century was out, electronic media were able to reproduce the functions of telephone, radio, and television in a single device, the personal computer.
 With that device, access to information became easier and better.
 A shelf of encyclopedias can be stored in a single tiny chip.

 Within the span of about 30 years, humanity – at least in the developed world – has been liberated from having to access physical sources of information.
 By carrying a smart phone, an individual now has at the ready not just a telephone, but also a mail service, a radio, a television, a camera, a timepiece, a notepad, a movie theater, and – through internet connectivity – the ability to search for and find all the written and pictorial material available in the world’s biggest libraries.
 With a smart phone, you can quickly search for and find words, pictures, immediate news, statistics and other data.
 You can also rapidly research as deeply as you wish into everything from thermodynamics to international economic and political reports to history, literature, quantum physics, or anything else you have a need for or interest in.

 Image credit: health-innovations.org